These 15 arm exercises for stroke patients can help improve strength and mobility in your affected arm and hand.

 5. Circle Movement

 Then, make large circular movements with your arms.
-As you move around in this big circle, focus on really stretching your affected arm.
+As you move around in this big circle, focus on stretching your affected arm.

-Perform 10 big, slow circles.
+Perform 10 big, slow circles for this arm and hand exercise.

 6. Cane Leaning